jorop/landscaping-docs/docs/mapbox.md

 ### Zoom

 The zoom level of the heightmap tile.
-Best heightmaps will be delivered with zoom 14, which translates to an accuracy of ~ 2 to 4 meters.
+Best heightmaps will be delivered with zoom 14, which translates to an accuracy of ~ 2 to 5 meters.

+### HeightDataAPI

+Query heightdata from `Mapbox Terrain-DEM v1` or `Mapbox Terrain-RGB v1` data.
+`Mapbox Terrain-DEM v1` is the optimized version but `Mapbox Terrain-RGB v1` offers data until zoom level 15.
+See [Heightmap Data](mapbox?id=heightmap-data)

 ### Zoom Vector